KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 another unfolds.

 From **Aion**, the **silent stillness**,
-new souls arise
+new essences arise
 from **unseen depths**.

 New choices are made.
 New patterns of being
 **spiral outward**.

-The current of emanation never ceases—
+The current of emanation never ceases —
 forever **expanding**,
 forever **exhausting**,
 forever **returning anew**.